TDI noises transfer functions for LISA: Methodology

 The $Y$-channel is just the index permutation of $X$-channel.

-The \ac{PSD} of these Michelson variables can be worked out by collecting the Fourier transforms of the auto-correlation functions of each noise in each MOSA.
+The \ac{PSD} of these Michelson variables can be worked out by collecting the Fourier transforms of the auto-correlation functions of each noise in each \ac{MOSA}.
 Assuming uncorrelated noises, the cross-terms between two different noises, such as $\langle\widetilde{\delta_{12}}^*(f) \widetilde{\delta_{13}}(f)\rangle$, are vanishing.
-We can also use results from section \ref{sec:method:PsdCsdComputation} for fast deduction.
-For example, the contribution to the \ac{PSD} of X-channel $S_{XX}(f)$ of acceleration noise in MOSA 13 reads:
+We can also use results from Sec.~\ref{sec:method:PsdCsdComputation} for fast deduction.
+For example, the contribution to the \ac{PSD} of $X$-channel $S_{XX}(f)$ of acceleration noise in \ac{MOSA} 13 reads:

 where $S_\mathcal{F}(\omega) = \langle|\tilde{\mathcal{F}}(f)|^2\rangle$ and $S_{\delta_{13}}(\omega) = \langle|\widetilde{\delta_{13}}(f)|^2\rangle$.
-Then, one can check that the \ac{PSD} of the $X$-channel for the uncorrelated test-mass acceleration noise is:
+Then, one can check that the \ac{PSD} of the $X$-channel for the uncorrelated test-mass acceleration noise is

 The \ac{PSD} of $Y$-channel, $\textrm{S}_\textrm{YY}^\textrm{uncorr acc tm}$, has the same form with permuted indices $\{1 \rightarrow 2, 2 \rightarrow 3, 3 \rightarrow 1\}$.
 We can use the equal armlength approximations $L_{ij} = L$ and that all test-mass acceleration noises share the same \ac{PSD}, $S_{\delta_{ij}} = S_\delta$, to get: